syl20bnr/spacemacs-elpa-mirror/melpa/symbol-overlay-readme.txt

 Advantages

-In `symbol-overlay', `overlay-put' is much faster than the traditional highlighting method `font-lock' especially in a large buffer, or even a less-than-100-lines small buffer of major-mode with complicated keywords syntax,like haskell-mode.
-Besides, all the overlays of each symbol are sequentially stored in an alist `symbol-overlay-keywords-alist', from which the number of occurrences can be immediately obtained.
-While in `highlight-symbol', counting the number occurrences would call the function `how-many' twice, causing extra costs.
+When highlighting symbols in a buffer of regular size and language, `overlay-put' behaves as fast as the traditional Highlighting method `font-lock'.
+However, for a buffer of major-mode with complicated keywords syntax, like haskell-mode, `font-lock' is quite slow even the buffer is less than 100 lines.
+Besides, when counting the number of highlighted occurrences, `highlight-symbol' will call the function `how-many' twice, which could also result in an unpleasant delay in a large buffer.
+Those problems don't exist in `symbol-overlay'.

-When highlighting symbols with overlays, **an auto-activated overlay-inside keymap** will enable you to call various useful commands with **a single keystroke**.
+When putting overlays on symbols, an auto-activated overlay-inside keymap will enable you to call various useful commands with a single keystroke.

-Toggle overlays of all occurrences of symbol at point: `symbol-overlay-put' Remove all highlighted symbols in the buffer: `symbol-overlay-remove-all' Jump between locations of symbol at point: `symbol-overlay-jump-next' & `symbol-overlay-jump-prev'
+Toggle all overlays of symbol at point: `symbol-overlay-put' Copy symbol at point: `symbol-overlay-save-symbol' Jump back to the position before a recent jump: `symbol-overlay-echo-mark' Remove all highlighted symbols in the buffer: `symbol-overlay-remove-all' Jump between locations of symbol at point: `symbol-overlay-jump-next' & `symbol-overlay-jump-prev'